Librarians Antony Ramm and Sally Hughes report on a Yorkshire-themed collections day school for arts students…

 A Northern Powerhouse

 Finally, the students were also invited to view two very important recent publications, both exploring themes and subjects core to the idea of ‘Yorkshire’ in the context of its heritage and its future: Cradle of Innovation (ed., Rachael Unsworth and Steven Burt, 2018) and These Northern Types (ed., Oli Bentley and Antony Dunn, 2018).
-Both are now available to view in the Central Library – as with all the books listed here, please ask in either the Local and Family History or Information and Research departments to arrange access.
+Both are now available to view in the Central Library – as with all the books listed here, please ask in the Local and Family History department to arrange access.